-Fedora 26 is the latest version of Fedora releasing on July 11, 2017.
+Fedora 26 is the latest version of Fedora released on July 11, 2017.
 Fedora Workstation users may required to upgrade there Workstations to use latest version.

 This tutorial will help you to Upgrade Fedora 25 to Fedora 26 Workstation using command line utility DNF.
 This is the recommended way to upgrade your Fedora release.
 The users running with Fedora 24 or 23 recommend upgrading to the next Fedora release first.